What is Community Development?

 An enthusiastic and committed Community Development team work to empower communities to meet their aspirations and respond to areas of concern.
 The City’s approach to community development comprises four steps:

-- Research about what projects/services work well in similar communities – known as ‘good practice’ examples
+- Research what projects/services work well in similar communities – known as ‘good practice’ examples

 - Identify the City’s role in a potential action plan